exercism/java/exercises/concept/calculator-conundrum/.docs/introduction.md

 }
 ```

-This code chooses not to handle the IOException, passing it up the call stack instead.
+This code chooses not to handle the `IOException`, passing it up the call stack instead.
 In an idealized environment, the code works fine.

-But what might happen in production if players.dat is missing?
+But what might happen in production if `players.dat` is missing?

 ```log
 Exception in thread "main" java.nio.file.NoSuchFileException: players.dat <-- players.dat file doesn't exist